 Associate Degree in Nursing Program

-With our new streamlined ADN curriculum, students can complete the program in just five semesters and be ready for entry-level careers in hospitals, home healthcare organizations, long-term care facilities, private physician's offices and more.
+With our streamlined ADN curriculum, students can complete the program in just five semesters and be ready for entry-level careers in hospitals, home healthcare organizations, long-term care facilities, private physician's offices and more.
+There is a Practical Nurse Certificate Option after successful completion of the first three semesters of nursing course work and one additional course (NURS119).

-As of Fall 2015, prerequisite courses can be completed in one semester, and all of our courses are fully aligned with New Mexico Nursing Education Consortium (NMNEC) statewide.
+Prerequisite courses can be completed in one semester.
 Begin your nursing education today at Northern!

 Our Purpose: The purpose of the NNMC ADN program is to prepare culturally diverse registered nurses who embody professional values and integrate scholarship, integrity, and quality patient centered care into the art and science of nursing.